 Pumpkin hummus could be either savory or sweet depending on your preference.
 This recipe has a bit of maple syrup and cinnamon, but also garlic which gives it a bit of a bite.
-Since there are quite a few savory hummus recipes on the site like Roasted Carrot and Garlic Hummus and Sun-Dried Tomato Basil Hummus this slightly sweet version is a nice change.
+If you want to eliminate the maply syrup to make it Plantricious, substitute with date syrup.

 You could even serve this pumpkin hummus with cinnamon sugar dusted homemade pita chips which are super easy to make.
 Just cut pita into 6 pieces and toast them in your toaster oven or regular oven for a few minutes at 300°F or until crispy.

 Hopefully, you have a food processor which is a must in a plant-based kitchen.
 After draining and rinsing the beans, throw them into the processor along with the other ingredients and it’s ready in a flash.

 You’ll need less water in this version as the pumpkin is pretty moist.
 Add just a little until you have it at your desired consistency.

 I’d love to hear your feedback in the comments below for this Pumpkin Hummus!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking